Luke’s Lights Display Is Back Up in Dover, NH - NewsBreak

 Fright Kingdom in Nashua, NH, is Bringing Krampus to Town This Weekend

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 Yes, Halloween is over, heck even Thanksgiving has passed, but that doesn't mean that one haunted attraction in Nashua, New Hampshire, is done for the year.
-Fright Kingdom, brings you haunts throughout the year.
-Earlier this year, they celebrated halfway to Halloween, then of course they celebrated the entire spooky season.
-However, they are not done celebrating quite yet.
-This weekend, Fright Kingdom is bringing you "The Fright Before Christmas."

-Man in Concord, New Hampshire Has Car Stolen While Warming it Up

-Mike McCormack of Concord, New Hampshire was doing what many of us who live in New England do when we start our day on a cold morning.
-We go out and start our cars to let them warm up, although with today's modern cars, that's not necessary like it used to be and your car warms up faster when driven than when sitting idling.

 Did You See Top Gun Star Tom Cruise?
 He Was Spotted in Beverly, Massachusetts

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-Mike McCormack of Concord, New Hampshire was doing what many of us who live in New England do when we start our day on a cold morning.
-We go out and start our cars to let them warm up, although with today's modern cars, that's not necessary like it used to be and your car warms up faster when driven than when sitting idling.